Fire Chief Brian VanCamp

 Chief McBride grew up on Johnson Point and started volunteering in 2000.
 In 2008 he was hired on as our Assistant Chief in charge of Training & Safety programs.
 In 2010 he took over as the Assistant Chief of Operations and oversees the incident response for District 8.
-In his free time, Chief McBride enjoys spending time with his wife, traveling, skiing, and boating.
+In his free time, Chief McBride enjoys spending time with his wife and daughter, traveling, skiing, and boating.
 Chief McBride also donates his time to Fire Fighters Crossing Borders, an organization that travels to Mexico to provide training and much needed supplies to fire departments there.
 Email Chief McBride at email@example.com.

 Assistant Chief Brandon LeMay